wheaten/mpd_oled_dev/doc/X86-install_volumio3_source.md

 ## To do:
 * Make screen size dynamic, currently only supporting 128x64 for full CAVA
 * Currently a running PoC, to switch the layout (Normal/Full CAVA) with a switch via GPIO0
-* Full CAVA screen is not working as expected. temp removed the code